What Trump Has Done With Social Security So Far

 (Image credit: Getty Images)

 In 2025, about 73 million Americans will receive Social Security, Supplemental Security Income (SSI), or both, according to the Social Security Administration, with nearly $1.6 trillion in benefits paid out annually.
 Trump's agenda could directly impact Social Security, a significant source of income for most people over age 65.
-However, the program is on shaky ground and will need to reduce benefits in ten years if Congress doesn't make changes to bolster its finances.
+However, the program is on shaky ground and may need to reduce benefits in ten years if Congress doesn't make changes to bolster its finances.

 Subscribe to Kiplinger’s Personal Finance